The Thrilling 12 Day Tiger Tour of India

 When I set on a month-long trip to India in February 2016, little did I know, I was about to embrace an adventure that will leave behind memories for a lifetime.
 It was not just the beauty of the land that awed me, but its Royal Bengal Tigers, which left a majestic imprint on my memory.
 I had come to India to explore its magnificent monuments but suggested by my Indian Neighbour in Sydney, I also took on the 12-day Tiger Tour of its hinterlands.
 I booked it through Asian Adventures which are considered one of the pioneers in the eco-tourism sector in this amazing land.

 There are five core zones of Ranthambore Tiger reserve which are traversed through via Jeep Safari – which is either taken up early morning between 6-9 am or early evening 2 pm-5 pm.
 We explored the nook and corner of these five zones.
-And then I found out that the two places loved by the Tiger as its resting or can be saying gaming zone is the SOORWAL LAKE and the ruins of the RANTHAMBORE FORT.
+And then I found out that the two places loved by the Tiger as its resting zone are the SOORWAL LAKE and the ruins of the RANTHAMBORE FORT.
 We got amazing captures of the majestic animal in these two regions.

 And I also loved the hidden Ganesha temple of the Fort region, where through binoculars we spotted a Tiger at a long distance.
 And I also found some peace here – something that I had never experienced before.
 There is surely something about the spiritual places amid the Tiger’s Den!